 Civil litigation is different than criminal litigation, and the penalties in a civil lawsuit are purely financial.
 Through a civil lawsuit, survivors of sexual assault and abuse now have an opportunity to recover compensation for the losses they suffered due to the crimes of their abuser.

-Who Can File a Lawsuit?
+Who Can File a Lawsuit with the NY Adult Survivors Act?

 At Hach & Rose, LLP, we have obtained more than $500 million for our clients in a range of civil cases, and you can trust our attorneys to fight for your right to compensation.
 Contact us today at (212) 779-0057 for a free, no-risk case evaluation to speak with an attorney about your case.